Who Is The "Pinterest Hand Girl" & What's Her Mani?

 Dark red

-On TikTok, a specific shade of dark red dubbed 'cherry mocha' continues to be a top nail-color trend.
-"Your traditional Big Apple Red is pretty and expected," explains Haidar, "but I'm loving that so many girls are wearing darker colors, like deep burgundy red.
+On TikTok, a specific shade of dark red dubbed 'cherry mocha' continues to be a top nail colour trend.
+"Your traditional Big Apple Red is pretty and expected," explains Haidar, "but I'm loving that so many girls are wearing darker colours, like deep burgundy red.
 It has a sexy feel to it."
-Haider ties it in with the viral Red Nail Theory.
-"Not in a sense that women are objectified, but the fact that women get the attention they want when they wear red nails," she explains.
+Haider ties it in with the viral red nail theory.
+"Not in a sense that women are objectified, but the fact that women get the attention they want when they wear red nails," she suggests.

 Pastel tips

 This one is more unexpected.
 Hiadar says that pastel nail polish is an unexpected trend for winter.
-But instead of going for a lemon yellow or pale blue single-color manicure, make it a twist on a French.
-"It's my favorite design," says Haidar.
-"You can go subtle with a white or beige tip, or you can have fun with multicolored French tips."
+But instead of going for a lemon yellow or pale blue single-colour manicure, make it a twist on a French.
+"It's my favourite design," says Haidar.
+"You can go subtle with a white or beige tip, or you can have fun with multicoloured French tips."
 The tones to play with: blue and silver.
 “I also love a silver French tip in the winer,” offers Haidar.

 Blue velvet

 Another way to play with blue is with a fuzzy blue velvet manicure.
 "It's so perfect for winter," says Haidar.
 "I like that it's not a chunky glitter, but more fuzzy-looking and soft."
-If you're looking for a velvet polish with a similar "shimmery, cozy" aesthetic to use at home, try Blue Velvet by Cirque Colors.
+If you're looking for a velvet polish with a similar "shimmery, cozy" aesthetic to use at home, try Nailberry L’Oxygéné Nail Lacquer in Blue Moon, £16.

 Glossy black

-Black is one of those nail colors that people consider a "classic" color, but it's really not.
+Black is one of those nail colours that people consider a "classic" colour, but it's really not.
 "I feel like people talk about black but no one really gets it," says Haidar, which is why it's always an interesting choice.
-"Even a Black French tip, if someone didn't want to go all-black, is cool," says Haidar.
+"Even a black French tip, if someone didn't want to go all-black, is cool," says Haidar.
 "The key is to use a super glossy top coat so it pops."